Genetic-Strictness/Autobahn/README.md

 Currently,

 - Autobahn requires the program builds with cabal (unless the program is nofib).
-- You must specify `ghc-options: -rtsopts "-with-rtsopts=-T"` in your `executable` section.
+- You must specify `ghc-options: -rtsopts "-with-rtsopts=-T"` in the `executable` section of your `project.cabal` file.
 - The name of the project and the basename of `main-is` must be the same
 - Any files that Autobahn profiles must already have the `BangPatterns` extension enabled in the `LANGUAGE` section at the top of each file.